jss367/calibration_trivia/README.md

 Some way to avoid repeaated questions between sessions?

+Don't display "Choose a Session" after you've already selected one.

 ## Functionality

 In both single and group mode, the results are not shown until the end.